Promising and Challenging Homeschool Trip on a Cruise Ship

-You can surf the Internet and find information about the ports of calls.
+You can surf the Internet and find information about the different ports of call.
 It is best to go over this information with your children.
-The more you and your children know the better you will feel about going to a new place.
+The more you and your children know about the trip, the better you feel about going to a new place.

 You should check with the cruise agent for information or details you need to know for a safe and fun trip because most cruise agents offer lists and helpful information packs.
-You should always encourage your children to earn money or save money for the trip due to the fact that cruise ships arcades, tipping and shopping cost money.
+Encourage your children to earn or save money on tour because cruise ships cost money for arcades, tipping, and shopping.

-Try to find ways to save money.
-You can look online for off the ship excursions.
-Most of the excursions off the ship are cheaper than ship sponsored excursions.
-With that, you should spend the extra money on a room with an ocean view because they are larger than interior rooms with a window and open space terrace.
+With that, you can spend the extra money on a room with an ocean view.
+They are larger than interior compartments with a window and an open space terrace.

 Since you are traveling with your kids, you need to board the ship early.
-Arriving early will prevent unnecessary stress, and leave you plenty of time to deal with traffic and other delays.
+Arriving early leaves you plenty of time to deal with traffic and other delays without undue stress.

 Always check in together as a family because separating the husband to park the car and come back can cause double work for everyone.
 Then, you would worry if he will find you and make it back in time.

-It sounds silly but you need to make sure the toilet lid is closed when you flush it because cruise ship toilets are notorious for making horrific noise, and it might scare the younger kids.
+It sounds silly, but you need to make sure the toilet lid closes before you flush it because cruise ship toilets are notorious for making horrific noise, and it might scare the younger kids.

 Homeschooling and traveling on a cruise ship are two wonderful freedoms in life.

 It is always a good idea to make sure your children have a friend with them for learning excursions.
-Buddy system works well if the group is going from place to place.
+The buddy system works well if the group is going from place to place.
 No one becomes lost or left behind.
-Volunteer to watch other parents kids as well.
-Be prepared for the children to stay up for the midnight buffet.
+Volunteer to watch other parents' kids as well.
+Be prepared for the children to stay up late for the midnight buffet.